 - Improve your website to generate more leads

-- Add specific content to your website to help attract more visitors
+- Add content on specific topics to your website to help attract more visitors through search

 - Increase use of certain social media to reach a new audience

-There are many other sections you can add into a marketing plan, but if you write down these basics you have made a good start and can kick off your new marketing year in a planned, focused, effective and measurable way.
+There are other sections you can add into a marketing plan, but if you use these sections you have made a good start and can kick off your new marketing year in a planned, focused, effective and measurable way.